Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 Desember 2025 21.35.10 UTC
+- WIB: Kamis, 18 Desember 2025 22.34.11 UTC
-- WITA: Kamis, 18 Desember 2025 22.35.10 UTC
+- WITA: Kamis, 18 Desember 2025 23.34.11 UTC
-- WIT: Kamis, 18 Desember 2025 23.35.10 UTC
+- WIT: Jumat, 19 Desember 2025 00.34.11 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature